wangzhou/uadk/docs/wd_design.md

 ## Based Technology

-WarpDrive relies on SVA (Shared Virtual Address).
-With SVA, IOMMU shares the same page table with MMU that is used by CPU.
-It means the same virtual address could be accepted by IOMMU.
-It could share the memory easily between CPU and devices without any memory copy.
+WarpDrive relies on SVA (Shared Virtual Address) that needs to be supported by IOMMU.
+And two scenarioes are supported, SVA scenario and NOSVA scenario.

-When SVA feature isn't enabled, the CPU address is different from device address in WarpDrive.
-These two scenarioes are called SVA scenario and NOSVA scenario.

-In SVA scenario, memory is allocated in user space.
-In NOSVA scenario, memory is allocated in kernel space.
+In SVA scenario, virtual address could be used by vendor driver directly.
+In NOSVA scenario, only the address that could be recognized by driver is used in vendor driver.
 So memory copy is required.
-And physical address has to be used in vendor driver.
-This behavior exposes physical address to user space.
-It'll cause the potential security issue.
-The NOSVA scenario is only used when SVA feature is disabled.
-And it'll be removed in the future.
+And it'll bring up the potential security issue since vendor driver is in user space.
+NOSVA scenario will be removed in the future.

 In SVA scenario, memory address is always virtual address whatever it's in user application or vendor driver.
 So sharing memory address is easily without any memory copy.
 In NOSVA scenario, memory address is virtual address only in user application.
-But it's physical or bus address in vendor driver.
-Of course, virtual address could be shared without any issue.
-But it implied memory copy between vendor driver and user application.
+So libwd provides an interface to allocate memory in vendor driver.
+Then it implied memory copy between vendor driver and user application.
 Performance will be hurted in this case.

-Because it has to allocate memory in kernel space for continuous address, it is limited to allocate small pieces of memory in NOSVA scenario.

 According to the limitations on NOSVA scenario, it'll be removed in the future.
 WarpDrive is designed for SVA scenario.